My Body Sent a Memo and I Didn't Read It

 Essays, spells, and stories for witches who are too tired for toxic positivity but too stubborn to stop believing in magic.

-A retelling of the myth of Macha.
-She was a goddess pretending to be ordinary.
-Her husband bet her body at the king's fair.
-She won the race.
-She cursed every man who watched.
+A retelling of the myth of Macha, the goddess pretending to be ordinary whose husband bet her body at the king's fair.
+She won the race, and she cursed every man who watched.

 The crocuses are pushing through whether you've finished grieving winter or not.
 Maybe that's the point.

 A retelling of the myth of Circe.
-She turned men into pigs.
-They all deserved it.
-Well.
-Most of them deserved it.
+She turned men into pigs, and they all deserved it.
+Well, most of them deserved it.

 Every self-help book wants you to prove you're broken enough to deserve fixing.
 Nope.
 You just need to be here.